thesabinelim/comp1531-slackr/README.md

 10. Ability to modify a user's admin privileges: (MEMBER, ADMIN, OWNER)
 11. Ability to begin a "standup", which is a 15 minute period where users can send messages that at the end of the period will automatically be collated and summarised to all users

-To get further information about the requirements, Rayden Pty Ltd will provide a pre-recorded video briefing (with verbal and visual descriptions) of what they'd like to see in the Slackr product.
-This will be released on September 23rd.
+To get further information about the requirements, Rayden Pty Ltd has provided a pre-recorded video briefing (with verbal and visual descriptions) of what UNSW would like to see in the Slackr product.
+This can be found [HERE](https://youtu.be/0_jaxpOSoj4).

 ## Setup